Diet & Supplements

 Dog foods designed to aid mobility are now mainstream.
 However, there is little regulation of what the diet should have in it, or the effectiveness of the additional ingredients.
 Claims such as “improved joint health”, “added joint support”, “improved mobility support” are not regulated and can be made without the manufacturer having to prove them.

 It is globally agreed that the most important factor that may influence choice of diet for an arthritic dog is reaching and maintaining optimal body weight.
 Being overweight (110% of their recommended body weight) or obese (120% of their recommended bodyweight) has significant impact on pain control and progression of arthritis.
-Ensuring the diet chosen enables controlled weight loss if needed, or maintained weight if already at the appropriate weight is a priority.
+It is a priority to ensure the diet chosen enables controlled weight loss if needed, or maintained weight if already at the appropriate weight.
+Mobility diets tend to support optimal weight management in their formulation.

 Similar principles to the ACCLAIM strategy need to be applied to choosing a mobility diet.